qbaocaca/qbaocaca/README.md

 👀 I’m interested in machine learning, deep learning, and programming algorithms.

-🌱 I’m currently learning yolo algorithm for object detection.
+🌱 I’m currently practicing C++.

-💞️ I’m looking to collaborate on anything if I have the capacity to.
+💞️ I’m looking to collaborate on anything if I have the capacity.

 📫 How to reach me